Erebus-Nyx/ai-companion/docs/EMOTIONAL_TTS_INTEGRATION_REPORT.md

 ## Overview

 This report documents the successful implementation of **Emotional Text-to-Speech (TTS) Synthesis** for the AI Companion project.
-This enhancement connects the existing personality system and emotion detection to voice synthesis, enabling the AI companion to speak with appropriate emotional tone based on its responses and personality state.
+This enhancement connects the existing personality system and emotion detection to voice synthesis, enabling the AI live2d chat to speak with appropriate emotional tone based on its responses and personality state.

 ## Implementation Summary